cosmo-rodrigues/cosmo-rodrigues/README.md

   <img src="https://raw.githubusercontent.com/devicons/devicon/0e565980d0a51fe7736bb090fb394659febfbe58/icons/visualstudio/visualstudio-plain.svg" alt="git" width="40" height="40"/>
 </p>

-*NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github*

 <!--
 **cosmors/cosmors** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.